chris-martin/chris-martin.org/in/posts/2013-11-little-libs/post.md

 * Try to find some Apache or Guava library that already includes this.
 I don’t know of one, but I wouldn’t be surprised if there is one that I just couldn’t find.
-Peer review will ask: "Did you have to add a dependency just to avoid writing a one-line method?"
+Peer review will ask: “Did you have to add a dependency just to avoid writing a one-line method?”

 ---